 If you are a selected juror, you will need to contact the judge's staff if an emergency occurs and you can not return to the court.
 Emergency contact information is provided for your specific jury during jury selection.

-Jurors appearing and released the first day that have not been selected on a jury will be paid mileage only.
-Jurors who have been selected on a jury will receive $12 per day plus mileage, if traveling.
+Potential jurors appearing and released the first day will be paid mileage only.
+Jurors who have been selected after the jury selection process to be a trial juror will receive $12 per day plus mileage, if traveling.
 Mileage is paid according to your home zip code.
 The rate is set by the State of Arizona.
 Fees are paid once a week automatically and mailed to the juror's address of record.

 If you live over 50 miles away from the courthouse, you may be eligible to stay in a hotel.
 Please call the Court Bailiffs at 928-679-7510 to set up a hotel room.
 Hotel rooms will only be paid by the courts, if the Bailiffs set up the room.
 Rooms reserved outside this process will not be reimbursed.
 If a juror stays in a hotel, they will not be paid mileage on the days that they stay in the hotel when they are not traveling.
 The hotel costs are paid in lieu of mileage.
 For example, a juror travels to Flagstaff on a Tuesday and returns home on a Friday.
 The juror stays in the hotel while in Flagstaff.
 The juror will be paid mileage on Tuesday to come to Flagstaff and paid the return mileage to return home on Friday.
 There would be no additional mileage paid for Wednesday and Thursday.
 When mileage is adjusted in this manner, it will be documented on the juror pay stub as "other" pay.